Notable People

 He understood that audiences hear the names of camps as enormous abstractions.
 He kept dragging them back toward sensory reality: fear, mud, smell, contingency, and the baffling ways people cling to a self inside systems built to erase it.

-The magic trick was never really about magic
+The magic trick was about more than magic

 The Museum of Jewish Heritage profile on Reich explains why that first trick stayed central in his memory.
 An older prisoner used sleight of hand to entertain or impress overseers, and Reich learned from him.
 After the war, he kept practicing magic, joined magician organizations, and folded the art into his speaking life.